css4j/echosvg/README.md

 ```shell
 gradle build -x test
 ```
-The full test suite can be executed from the Eclipse IDE; please open an issue if you are interested in executing the tests from other IDEs.
+The full test suite can be executed from the Eclipse IDE, and most of it runs satisfactorily from _IntelliJ IDEA_; please open an issue if you find issues executing the tests from other IDEs.

 <br/>